stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 ## Fully-Sharded Data Parallel in 10 Lines of Code

 FSDP with Haliax basically amounts to telling Haliax which named axes to shard, and specifying a different sharding for computation than for storage.
-Haliax will then translate that code to the relevant Jax primitives, and handle the sharding for you.
+Haliax will then translate that code to the relevant JAX primitives, and handle the sharding for you.
 A full tutorial is available [here](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz?usp=sharing), but here's a quick example:

 ```diff